codigo/basic-infra-setup/bin/README.md

 This backup system is designed to create compressed backups of specific directories, upload them to an S3 bucket, and restore them when needed.
 It consists of three main scripts: `backupData.js`, `uploadToS3.js`, and `restoreBackup.js`.

+## Scripts

+### backupData.js

+This script is responsible for creating compressed backups of specific directories.
+It:
+- Searches for directories in the user's home folder that contain a `data` subdirectory.
+- Creates a compressed tar.gz backup of each matching directory, preserving the entire directory structure.
+- Stores the backups in a specified backup directory.
+- Automatically removes old backups (older than 7 days).

+### uploadToS3.js

+This script handles the uploading of backup files to an S3 bucket.
+It:
+- Uploads the backup files created by `backupData.js` to the specified S3 bucket.
+- Organizes the backups in the S3 bucket into folders based on the original directory names.

+### restoreBackup.js

+This script allows for the restoration of backups from S3.
+It:
+- Retrieves a specific backup (or the latest backup) from S3 for a given project.
+- Restores the backup to a project directory, overwriting existing files if necessary.
+- Can be used to restore either a specific backup file or the latest available backup for a project.

 ## How it works

 1. The `backupData.js` script searches for directories in the user's home folder that contain a `data` subdirectory.